 Where to Sleep

 Long layovers are common at this major transit hub, and so are weather-related delays.
 While you won’t be the only one seeking privacy, the airport’s open layout and the sheer number of travellers means you’ll likely have to make-do with a spot on the floor.
 Metal benches and seats with armrests comprise what little seating there is.
 Explore our guide to sleeping in JFK Airport or read some traveller reviews for more tips.
-For uninterrupted sleep, you’ll have to leave the airport behind, unless you’re lucky enough to grab one of two full-size couches or sleep pods in Terminal 5.
-Area hotels run free shuttles to and from the airport.
+For uninterrupted sleep, the TWA Hotel is now open (Terminal 5) and area hotels run free shuttles to and from the airport.
 See Airport Hotels in the airport guide below for more info.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.